🛠️ Raspberry Pi Pico W IoT Guide: Generalized Firmware for Home Automation

 Read IO 4 took 0ms

-Read input vals took 199ms
+Read input vals took 255ms

-Published inputs: {'4': {'io_duty': '', 'io_v': 30.79575, 'io_name': 'Internal Temperature', 'io_type': 'ADC', 'io_freq': '', 'ioid': '4', 'io_mode': 'IN'}}
+Published inputs: {'{"SCL":9, "SDA":8}': {'io_duty': '', 'io_v': {'humidity': 57.37753, 'temperature': 25.27618}, 'io_name': 'Temperature and Humidity', 'io_type': 'AHT20', 'io_freq': '', 'ioid': '{"SCL":9, "SDA":8}', 'io_mode': 'IN'}, '4': {'io_duty': '', 'io_v': 30.32764, 'io_name': 'Internal Temperature', 'io_type': 'ADC', 'io_freq': '', 'ioid': '4', 'io_mode': 'IN'}}

-Publish took 4ms
+Publish took 7ms

-Availability publish took 2ms
+Availability publish took 1ms

 Published availability: online